-And history repeats.
-This time, not about a witch but about a miracle.
-Sanal Edamaruku is a modern-day Reginald Scot who fled from Mumbai to Helsinki in 2012 to escape a warrant for his arrest for having debunked on television what a Catholic church had touted as a miracle.
+And history repeats in a contemporary believers vs. debunkers story.
+This time, it’s not about a witch but instead about a miracle.
+Sanal Edamaruku is a modern-day Reginald Scot.
+He fled from Mumbai to Helsinki in 2012 to escape a warrant for his arrest for having debunked on television what a Catholic church had touted as a miracle.
 Water dripping from the feet of a statue of Jesus had been publicised as a miracle and hopefuls flocked to capture the water professed to heal the sick.

 Sanal investigated and discovered a blocked drain had been the source of the water.
 The grounds for his arrest: a colonial era Section 259A of Indian penal code for “deliberately hurting religious feelings…” Sanal told me, “I became a resident of Finland to avoid the possibility of indefinite pre trial imprisonment and a possible murder attempt against me in jail.”
 Open church group discussions online plotted to have him killed.
 For the people who ‘had to believe’, a person who revealed the secret behind the illusion posed an existential threat.